xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-june-invite-user-org/k1-user-mgt-page-new-ui.png" width=100% alt="new ui user mgt page">

-2. Click **Invite Users** at the top right corner.
+2. Click **Invite Users** at the top right corner, then select **By Email**.

-    A new window pops up asking you to enter the email and assign the product license to the new User.
+    A new window pops up asking you to enter the email addresses.

-3. Fill in the required information, then click **Invite**.

 You can enter multiple email addresses to invite members.
 Multiple email addresses should be separated by a Comma, Space, Tab, Alt, Out Focus, or Enter.

+3. Click **Next**.

+    A new window pops up asking you to assign the product license to the new members.

+4. Select the licenses and click **Confirm**.

 Your team members will receive an invitation email containing a link.
 Once they click on the link and accept the invitation, they become Members in your Organization.

+> Notes:
+>
+> The invitation link is valid within 24 hours only.
+The link becomes invalid after 24 hours and you will have to invite your team members again.

 Alternatively, you can copy the activation link in the **Pending Invitation** section and send it to them.

+### Invite Users by importing CSV file

+Follow these steps:

+1. Click on the **Settings** icon at the top right corner of the TestOps homepage and choose **User Management**.

+2. Click **Invite Users** at the top right corner, then select **Import CSV file**.

+3. Click **Choose File** to upload the users list.

+4. Click **Import Users** once the upload is successful.

 > Notes:
 >
-> The default role for team members is Member, you can change this role later anytime.
+> If the upload is unsuccessful, double check if one of the following issues occurs:
+>
+> * The email address is invalid.
+> * The email address is duplicated.
+> * The email address already exists in the **Active Users** section (i.e., existing member's email).

+You have invited your team members by importing their data under .csv format.
+Now you can wait for their confirmation.

+Once your team members have confirmed the invitation, you can assign the product license to them.

 ## Manage Users